 Mandatory.
 Attendance in studio courses is essential to derive the full benefit from the collaborative studio environment.

 Each student is permitted one absence per semester.
-For each additional absence 1/2 letter grade will be subtracted from the final grade.
-More then 3 absences will result in a grade no higher than C.
+For each additional absence, 1/2 letter grade will be subtracted from the final grade.
+More than 3 absences may result in being dropped from the course.

 No food in class.
 Drinks must have secure lids.
 (See full UGA policy.)

 Do not answer/make calls or text during class time.
 Turn your cell phone on silent during class and put it away.
 If your phone is on your desk, I may not stop to discuss your work.
-If you use your phone during a group discussion, critique, lecture or presentation; thus, will effect your final grade.
+If you use your phone during a group discussion, critique, lecture or presentation it may effect the professionalism component of your final grade.

-** We will have a 15 minute break for lunch.
+** We may take a 15-minute break for lunch.
 This is not enough time to leave to get food,

 it’s only enough time to eat the food you brought (keeping in mind that you aren’t allowed to eat in class anyway, per University policy*).
 Plan accordingly.